DedSec77/WeatherAPI/README.md

 in directory with files open terminal, and write python WeatherAPI
 # Commands
-/weather name city (RU/ENG languge) but its russian version, if you dont understand russian languge, he have images
+/weather name city (RU/ENG languge) but its russian version, if you dont understand russian language, he have images
 ![image](https://user-images.githubusercontent.com/55799553/122764522-5f0ada80-d2c1-11eb-81a9-203f2dc3f8fc.png)
 if the city consists of two words, then write ""
 ![image](https://user-images.githubusercontent.com/55799553/122765041-e6584e00-d2c1-11eb-8203-c5e8831bda1a.png)